minvws/nl-covid19-data-dashboard/README.md

 ## Monorepositoy

-We've switched to a monorepository that contains both the front-end and the CMS configuration.
-If you want to run the front-end locally, go into `packages/web/` and check out the README there.
+We've switched to a monorepo that contains both the front-end and the CMS configuration.
+If you want to run the front-end locally, go into `packages/app` and check out the README there.

 ### Starting the front-end
-`yarn`
-`cd corona-dashboard-app`

 `yarn download`
 `yarn dev`